Tiny House Advocacy, Newsworthy Articles and Legislation in New England

 Overview and background

-Redwing Cottage is the culmination of years of preparation and will highlight the steps in the planning and building of a movable ADU in Dalton, Massachusetts.
+Redwing Cottage is the culmination of years of preparation and will highlight the steps in the advocacy, planning and building of a movable ADU in Dalton, Massachusetts.

 DALTON, Mass. — The Planning Board will discuss how to proceed with a proposed movable tiny homes bylaw during its meeting on Feb.
 19.